USAA Ascent Scholars Program

 Important Notes

-• A total of 24 scholarships will be awarded (12 lower‑division and 12 upper‑division)
+• A total of 24 scholarships are awarded (12 lower‑division and 12 upper‑division)

 • Students who do not complete all required program components by the end of Spring 2026 will forfeit their award